ryangary321/solution-ai-barista/README.md

 ### Prerequisites

 1. A new Firebase project
+   - *We recommended using a new Firebase project for this demo.
+This [simplifies cleanup](#delete-and-clean-up-deployed-services) to avoid incurring on-going costs after trying out this demo app.*
 1. [Activate billing on your Google Cloud / Firebase Project](https://console.cloud.google.com/billing/linkedaccount?project=_)
 1. [Enable the Anonymous authentication sign-in method](https://firebase.google.com/docs/auth/web/anonymous-auth#before-you-begin) for your project.
    1. You may chose to upgrade your project and enable automatic clean-up of old accounts.
 1. Create a default Firestore database by navigating to **Firestore** in the console.
 1. [Enable Vertex AI and recommended APIs](https://console.cloud.google.com/vertex-ai) in the Google Cloud console.

+> [!NOTE]
+> Enabling billing and deploying services may incur a cost.
+Follow the steps under [Delete and clean up deployed services](#delete-and-clean-up-deployed-services) to remove any deployed services after trying out this demo.

 ### Getting started in Firebase Studio